Comment Choisir son Piano Numérique pour les Débutants

 Donner Adjustable Piano Keyboard Bench with Foam Cushion

-On a bench with an X-leg you can adjust the size with three screw positions, to ensure you are comfortably seated when playing your instrument.
+On a bench with X-legs you can adjust the height with three screw positions, to ensure you are seated comfortably when playing your instrument.

-Donner X-Shaped Benches feature high-density foam that won't deform and can support up to 250 pounds.
+The Donner X-Shaped Benches benefit from high-density foam that does not deform and can support up to 115 kilos.

 Donner Piano Bench with Storage for Music Sheet